 There are three vaccines to choose from to vaccinate against HPV Human Papillomavirus (HPV) Vaccine The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV that are most likely to cause the following: Cervical cancer, vaginal cancer, and vulvar cancer in... read more :

 Bivalent: Protects against two types of HPV

 Only the nine-valent vaccine is available in the United States.

 All three HPV vaccines protect against the two types of HPV (types 16 and 18) that cause about 70% of cervical cancers.
 The quadrivalent vaccine includes protection against the two types of HPV (types 6 and 11) that cause more than 90% of genital warts.
 The nine-valent vaccine adds protection against 5 other types of HPV (types 31, 33, 45, 52 and 58) that cause about 15% of cervical cancers.

 These vaccines are given by injection into a muscle, usually in the upper arm.
 Preferably, the vaccine is given at age 11 or 12 years, but it can be started as early as 9 years.
 Children younger than 15 years receive two doses; people 15 years and older receive three doses.

-Consistent correct use of male condoms can reduce the risk of HPV infection and disorders related to HPV, such as genital warts and cervical cancer.
-Condoms may not completely eliminate the risk because HPV can infect areas that are not covered by the condom.
+Consistent correct use of male condoms Condoms Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
+They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more can reduce the risk of HPV infection and disorders related to HPV, such as genital warts and cervical cancer.
+Because HPV can be transmitted by skin-to-skin contact, condoms do not fully protect against infection.